DaiseyCode/lmwrapper/README.md

 data = load_data() + load_more_data()
 prompts = make_prompts(data)
-# If we submit the new data, only the new data will get
+# If we submit the five prompts, only the two new prompts will be
 # submitted to the batch.
 The already completed prompts will
 # be loaded near-instantly from the local cache.
 predictions = list(lm.predict_many(